hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Zero Mean models: The model has constant mean and constant variance
     * Observations are assumed to be `iid` (independent and identically distributed), and represent the random noise around the same mean
     * `P(X1=x1, X2=x2, ..., Xn=xn) = f(X1=x1)*f(X2=x2)*...*f(Xn=xn)`
+    * stationary series also have constant variance and mean
-  * Random Walk models: the cumulative sum of the zero mean model (a sum of n_i iids at ith iid), and it has 0 mean and constant variace
+  * Random Walk models (white noise): the cumulative sum of the zero mean model (a sum of n_i iids at ith iid), and it has 0 mean and constant variace
     * So if we take the difference between 2 consecutive time indices from this model, we will an iid with 0 mean and constant variance, which is also a zero mean model
   * Trend models: `x_t = μ_t + y_t`
     * `μ_t` is the time dependent trend of the series, it can be linear or non-linear